 - It prevents urine from being included during ejaculation.

-If it gets too big, your prostate can block semen or pee from passing through the urethra and out the penis.
+If it gets too big, your prostate can block pee from passing through the urethra and out the penis.

 When Do I Need a Biopsy?

-Your doctor may order one if you’re showing symptoms of prostate cancer (difficulty peeing, blood in semen, problems getting or keeping an erection) or a blood test shows a high amount of prostate-specific antigen (PSA).
-He may also do a digital rectal exam, where he inserts a finger up your bottom to feel if your prostate is enlarged or has bumps.
+Your doctor may order a biopsy if your prostate-specific antigen (PSA) level in your blood work is elevated or there is an abnormal lump found during a digital rectal exam.
+During a digital rectal exam, your doctor inserts a finger up your bottom to feel if your prostate is enlarged or has bumps.
 Another option before a biopsy is an ultrasound.
 Instead of a finger, a small probe is inserted to take pictures of the prostate.

 Once your doctor decides to do a prostate biopsy, it's a simple, 10-minute procedure.
-He inserts a needle through the wall of your rectum and into the prostate to extract the cells for testing.
+They insert a needle through the wall of your rectum and into the prostate to extract the cells for testing.
+This is a “transrectal biopsy.”
 Doctors usually take a dozen samples from various parts of the prostate.
+In some cases, they do the biopsy by inserting a needle through the skin between the scrotum and the anus.
+Your doctor will call this a “transperineal biopsy.”

 The idea of such a procedure can make men nervous and it sounds painful.
 But the biopsy usually causes just brief discomfort.
 You may notice some blood in your pee and there could be some light bleeding from your bottom.
 There can also be blood in your semen.
 This can last for several weeks.

 The sample will be sent to a lab, where they’ll be looked at under a microscope.
 It takes 3 days or so to get results back.
 If there’s cancer, you’ll be given something called a Gleason score.
-The higher your score, the more likely it is that your cancer will grow and spread quickly.
+The higher your score, the more likely it is that your cancer will grow and spread quickly, and the more aggressively it should be treated.

 Since biopsies can miss the cancerous parts of the prostate, sometimes a repeat is ordered to be sure.